zextras/tech-doc/source/carbonio/install/scenarios/single/ansible.rst

 :ref:`install-with-ansible` and following the directions on setting up the workstation), then download the Ansible inventory (see below this paragraph), replace the FQDN and values present in the file according to your planned |product| infrastructure.

+.. note:: This installation procedure does not support |wsc|: If you plan to install it, you need to follow the :ref:`single-server-install`.

 .. dropdown:: Inventory - "Single-Server" Scenario
    :open: